Chapter

 What does Exodus 2:5 mean?

 This verse introduces the daughter of Pharaoh.
 Her identity is uncertain, though there are possible candidates to fit this description.
 One is Hatshepsut, daughter of Thutmose I. She would have been the appropriate age at the time of Moses' birth.
 Her historical account also portrays her as a kind princess who could fit the description found in this biblical passage.
 Another possibility is Sobekneferu, the daughter of Amenemhat III.
-Amenemhat had no surviving sons, and Sobekneferu had no children, making her all the more likely to adopt a child.
+Amenemhat had no surviving sons, and Sobekneferu had no children, making her more likely to adopt a child.
 Whoever this daughter was, her attitude is clearly much different than her father.
 He had commanded all infant sons to be thrown into the Nile River to die.
-She would find a newborn son and raise him as her own.
+She would find a newborn and raise him as her own.

 Expand